yossimal95/gibToHeb/README.md

 #### _GibToHeb to Hebrew_

-*gibToHeb.js* allows you to convert a text written in Hebrew on a keyboard in Hebrew mode into proper Hebrew..
+*gibToHeb.js* allows you to convert a text written in Hebrew on a keyboard in English mode into proper Hebrew..

 ## How to use
 ```html